 Do you know your 5Rights?

-There are five main rights which 5Rights believes every child and young person should have when it comes to using the internet.
-These are:
+There are five main rights when using the internet which 5Rights believes every child and young person should have.

 The right to remove

 The right to easily edit or delete anything you've posted online.

 Young people were concerned that the things they post online are permanent and could affect their job prospects.